Specific (adjective): relating to species or a species - "the differences between them can only be on the specific level"

 And when they advised that our women's collection matched their ethos, we took the opportunity to compare notes on what it means to be female specific.

 FB: As far as we know, yes!
-All the other "female'" brands are just from bigger companies that sell their male bikes in another colour and pass them off as being female bikes or having a women-specific design.
+All the other 'female'' brands are just from bigger companies that sell their male bikes in another colour and pass them off as being female bikes or having a women-specific design.
 That’s why you get lazy geometry, female colours and often cheaper parts.
-You also find the bikes in the last part of the catalogue because female cycling is just not their main focus.

 FB: By focussing on female bikes only we can do better research and it forces us to make the bikes better as they are our only chance of sales.
 If our bikes are not good enough or different enough from what is on the market already nobody would buy them.